Migration Guide

 This ended up having Vitest's coverage providers processing unexpected files, like minified Javascript, leading to slow/stuck coverage report generations.
 In Vitest v4 we have removed coverage.all completely and defaulted to include only covered files in the report.

-When upgrading to v4 it is recommended to define coverage.include in your configuration, and then start applying simple coverage.exclusion patterns if needed.
+When upgrading to v4 it is recommended to define coverage.include in your configuration, and then start applying simple coverage.exclude patterns if needed.

 export default defineConfig({